-Ms. Kulthida Verathaworn, the Company Secretary, acts as Secretary to the Board of Directors and Secretary to the Audit Committee.
-The Board of Directors' meetings attendance of directors in 2022 was 100.00 %.
+Ms. Kulthida Verathaworn, the Company Secretary, has served as Secretary to the Board of Directors and Secretary to the Audit Committee.
+The Board of Directors' meeting attendance of directors in 2023 was 100.00 percent.

 7.2.2 Information of the Board of Directors and individual Company Controlling Person